ayellapragada/Fafbook/README.md

 their friends, and the `photos` component on click displays a modal with that photo in a larger size.

+There are 3 separate tabs for a user, one to show their feed and a summary of their profile, one to show all their photos, and one to show all of their friends as well, each with links to open the friend page, or open the photo in a modal.

 ### Friends

 The only people who can interact with you in anyway are those people who you're